 - You need to install XCode 9.
 Luckily you don’t have to join APDA to do so.
 Oh but I SO miss the days of CodeWarrior.

 - Then you need to be really lucky to find the special link to “Additional Tools for XCode 9” which is super hard.
-Here you go.
+First go to Apple’s developer site and then login or make a free account.
+Then to go directly to it go here.
+My colleague Marcus has info in the comments below to get it a different way if you already have XCode installed.

 - Open the .DMG and then stare at the folders that might contain the gold.
 No need to double-click aimlessly.
 Open the Hardware folder.